400G vs 800G Switch: How to Actually Choose for Your AI Network

 AsterNOS (SONiC)

 Both switches ship with AsterNOS pre-installed — enterprise SONiC distribution.
-It includes the best available SAI support, BGP-EVPN, VXLAN (up to 4K groups), 256-way ECMP, gNMI/REST/NETCONF management interfaces, and PTP/1588v2 for timing-sensitive environments.
+It includes the best available SAI support, BGP-EVPN, VXLAN (up to 4K groups), 256-way ECMP, gNMI/REST/NETCONF management interfaces.
 You’re not getting a bare-metal curiosity that needs a month of NOS integration work — it’s production-ready out of the box.

 ℹ Also Available

-If you’re looking for a 400G switch based on Marvell Falcon (rather than Teralynx) for more cost-sensitive deployments or campus aggregation roles, check out the CX732Q-N Falcon variant — same port count, 1,900ns latency, priced from ~$11,999.
+If you’re looking for a 400G switch based on Marvell Falcon (rather than Teralynx) for more cost-sensitive deployments or campus aggregation roles, check out the CX732Q-N Falcon variant — same port count, Supports PTP with 10-nanosecond precision, features larger routing tables and VRF capabilities and so on.